ustbhuangyi/vue-analysis/doc/extend/tansition-group.md

   methods: {
     hasMove (el: any, moveClass: string): boolean {
+      /* istanbul ignore if */
       if (!hasTransition) {
         return false
       }
+      /* istanbul ignore if */
       if (this._hasMove) {
         return this._hasMove
       }
+      // Detect whether an element with the move class applied has
+      // CSS transitions.
+Since the element may be inside an entering
+      // transition at this very moment, we make a clone of it and remove
+      // all other transition classes applied to ensure only the move class
+      // is applied.
       const clone: HTMLElement = el.cloneNode()
       if (el._transitionClasses) {
         el._transitionClasses.forEach((cls: string) => { removeClass(clone, cls) })